istio-ecosystem/sail-operator/docs/README.md

     default   1           1       1        Healthy           v1.21.2   12m
     ```

-7. Delete `bookinfo` pods to trigger sidecar injection with the new version
+7. Delete `bookinfo` pods to trigger sidecar injection with the new version.

     ```bash
     kubectl rollout restart deployment -n bookinfo
     ```

-8. Confirm that the new version is used in the sidecar
+8. Confirm that the new version is used in the sidecar.

     ```bash
     istioctl proxy-status
     ```
     The column `VERSION` should match the new control plane version.

 ### RevisionBased
 When the `RevisionBased` strategy is used, a new Istio control plane instance is created for every change to the `Istio.spec.version` field.
 The old control plane remains in place until all workloads have been moved to the new control plane instance, this need to be done by the user by updating the label of the namespace and restarting all the pods.
 The old control plane will be deleted after a grace period specified in the `Istio` resource `Istio.spec.updateStrategy.inactiveRevisionDeletionGracePeriodSeconds`.